-Do Google Reviews Help SEO Ranking for Local Businesses in 2022?
+Do Google Reviews Help SEO Ranking for Local Businesses?

 The importance of online reviews is massive.
 Most business owners however are not aware of how customer reviews affect local SEO rankings.

 How do we know reviews matter?

 There are many great articles on the internet about how reviews increase brand awareness, build trust and improve GMB interactions that lead to more business.
 From a business standpoint, it makes perfect sense.
 The more efforts a local business puts into their high quality work and customer service, the more chances they have to attract potential customers.